KenanDeari/S.M.U---Student-Managment-Utility/README.md

 ## Description

 Student Management Utility is a user friendly site where one can apply to jobs, look for networking events and to continue their education as a web developer.
+Here is a link to the working [application](https://studentmanagementutility.herokuapp.com/videos.html).

 ## Table of Contents